jcaillon/valet/tests.d/0001-core-functions/results.approved.md

 → invoke5 true 0,1,2 true '' fakeexec2 --error
 Invoke function ended with exit code ⌈0⌉. stdout from file:
-⌈▶ called fakeexec2
+⌈▶ called fakeexec2 --error
-Input stream was:
+▶ fakeexec2 input stream was:
----

----
-Arguments were:
---error⌉
+⌈⌉⌉
 stderr from file:
 ⌈This is an error output from fakeexec2 returning 1 from fakeexec2⌉